 Christmas is my favorite holiday.
 Figment is my favorite Disney character.
 For me, putting the two together is like combining bacon and cupcake, but more awesome.
 (Seriously.)
-Even as I’ve downsized my Figment collection that I shared in a post a couple of months ago, my Figment ornament collection has grown.
+Even as I’ve downsized my Figment collection that I’ve shared previously, my Figment ornament collection has grown.

 I acquired my first Figment ornament in college, either when my parents gave me a box of ornaments that were mine growing up (in which case it was mine all along) or via eBay.
 I don’t really remember at this point.
 As I was learning photography in 2008, I spent a lot of time photographing our Christmas tree, and I posted this photo of the ornament to Flickr, along with a caption stating that “there are a few other Figment ornaments of which I know, and someday, I would like to track down them all.”

-Fast forward 7 years, and I’ve now tracked down almost all of the other Figment ornaments of which I know, and have a collection with more than “a few” ornaments.
+Fast forward over a decade, and I’ve now tracked down almost all of the other Figment ornaments of which I know, and have a collection with more than “a few” ornaments.
 It took me years of watching eBay just to learn some even existed, and I’m sure there are still a few I’ve never seen.

 There are still a couple on my radar that I do know exist and don’t yet own, but I finally own the rarest ones, so I think this 7-year work-in-progress post is ready to go…